 What is tumor location or tumor sidedness?

 Often, colorectal cancer is referred to as “right sided” or “left sided”.
 This is the “sidedness” of the tumor.
-Right-sided tumors, also known as proximal tumors, are located in the cecum, ascending colon, hepatic flexure, or the transverse colon.
-Left-sided tumors, also called distal tumors, are located in the splenic flexure, descending colon, sigmoid colon, or rectum.
+Right-sided tumors, also known as proximal tumors, are located in the cecum, ascending colon, hepatic flexure, or the first two-thirds of the transverse colon.
+Left-sided tumors, also called distal tumors, are located in the last third of the transverse colon, splenic flexure, descending colon, sigmoid colon, or rectum.

-Tumor location is both a prognostic factor and a predictive biomarker.
-Tumor sidedness gives information about the likely course of the disease (prognosis), and tumor location is a predictor of which treatments may be more or less effective for a particular colorectal cancer.
+Tumor location is both a prognostic biomarker and a predictive biomarker.
+This means that tumor sidedness gives information about the likely course of the disease (prognosis), and tumor location is a predictor of which treatments may be more or less effective for a particular colorectal cancer.

 Why are right sided colon cancers and left sided colon and rectal cancers different?